SaidBySolo/SpaceXPy/README.md

 ### 1.0.0

-* Released 1.0.0: All endpoints corver
+* Released 1.0.0: All endpoints cover

 ## Contributing